Prepare for Windows 11

-When you think of operating system updates as an ongoing process, you will automatically improve your ability to deploy updates.
+When you think of operating system updates as an ongoing process, you'll automatically improve your ability to deploy updates.
 This approach enables you to stay current with less effort, and less impact on productivity.
 To begin, think about how you roll out Windows feature updates today: which devices, and at what pace.

 Next, craft a deployment plan for Windows 11 that includes deployment groups, rings, users, or devices.
 There are no absolute rules for exactly how many rings to have for your deployments, but a common structure is: